LucasTelho/Projects/README.md

 Welcome!

-You can navigate throught this repository by modifying the main url placing the name of the desired folder.
+You can navigate throught this repository by modifying the main url changing the name of the desired folder.
 All of these projects have been learned and coded by watching an youtube channel "Online Tutorials" (https://www.youtube.com/@OnlineTutorialsYT).

 1 - Glowing cubes (Online Tutorials) - https://lucastelho.github.io/Projects/Glowing-Cubes/index ;